 - 2 tsp nutmeg ground

 - 2 sprigs rosemary

-Add all ingredients to a pot and fill with water about one inch below the brim.
-Simmer.
+Add all ingredients to a pot, fill with water about one inch from the brim and simmer.